This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 9. Calculate and track your expenses

+What gets measured, gets improved.
 If you want to make more money, you need to track your expenses.
 Calculate how much you spend on gas, coffee breaks, and other expenditures during working hours.
 Analyze this information and figure out how you can minimize your costs.
 For example, you may notice that over the course of a week you spend too much on buying coffee in shops: $4 a day doesn’t seem like that much, but at $5 a day, that works out to around $1,000 a year!
 Homemade coffee is cheaper, and you may even find that it tastes better too.

-10. Drive for other on-demand delivery services
+10. Drive with other on-demand delivery services

-Conclusions – How Much Can You Make with Uber?
+Conclusions – How Much Can You Make With Uber?

 - Prepare for the working day in advance to feel comfortable in your car: Take snacks and water, dress comfortably, and don’t forget to do some physical exercise before and after driving.